 - Defrost and unroll 1 sheet of a frozen 9" pie crust.

-- Melt the butter and brush it on the cut out cookies.
+- Beat the egg and brush it on the cookies.

 - Sprinkle the spiced sugar mixture generously on the buttered cookies.